Derived Azumaya algebras and twisted $K$-theory: Topological K-theory of -linear -categories

 \begin{defn} Let $T \in \text{Cat}^{\text{perf}}(\C)$ and let $K^{st}(T)$ be semi-topological $K$-theory of $T$, as defined above.
 The \emph{topological k-theory} of $T$ is defined to be

 the inversion of $K^{st}(T)$ with respect to the Bott element. \end{defn}

 We collect here several structural properties about topological $K$-theory.

-\begin{thm} Let $K^{top}: \text{Cat}^{\text{perf}}(\C) \to Sp$ be the functor of topological $K$-theory.
+\begin{thm} Let $K^{top}: \emph{Cat}^{\emph{perf}}(\C) \to Sp$ be the functor of topological $K$-theory.
 Then,

-\begin{enumerate}[label=\alph*.,start=1] \item $K^{top}(-)$ commutes with filtered colimits, is Morita invariant and is a localizing invariant in that it sends exact sequences of dg-categories $\mathcal{A} \to \mathcal{B} \to \mathcal{C}$ to fiber sequences of spectra. \item $K^{top}$ is lax symmetric monoidal. \item (Fundamental theorem of Topological K-theory) If $X \xrightarrow{\phi} Spec(\C)$ is a separated scheme of finite type, then there exists a functorial equivalence
+\begin{enumerate}[label=\alph*.,start=1] \item $K^{top}(-)$ commutes with filtered colimits, is Morita invariant and is a localizing invariant in that it sends exact sequences of dg-categories $\mathcal{A} \to \mathcal{B} \to \mathcal{C}$ to fiber sequences of spectra. \item $K^{top}$ is lax symmetric monoidal. \item If $X \xrightarrow{\phi} Spec(\C)$ is a separated scheme of finite type, then there exists a functorial equivalence

-Here, $Perf(X)$ denotes the dg (or $\C$-linear $\infty$ category) of perfect complexes of quasi-coherent $\mathcal{O}_{X}$ modules on $X$. \end{enumerate}
+Here, $\emph{Perf}(X)$ denotes the dg (or $\C$-linear $\infty$-category) of perfect complexes of quasi-coherent-$\mathcal{O}_{X}$ modules on $X$. \end{enumerate}

 \end{thm}

 \begin{proof} This is \cite[Theorem 1.1]{blanc}. \end{proof}